vjayaman/Metrics-CGM-ECC/to_do.md

 * documents describing the analysis – figure out which components need this (of my part)
 * make sure the notes for clusters with figures are clear
     * see *results/<interval type>/cluster_labs.txt* after running script 7 to get details on which clusters have figures
-* top growth clusters not the same as GZ’s results
-    * potentially fixed? double-check

 #### Not done